General Glossary

 Influenza.

-- Lancet (gum, spring, thumb)search for term
+Lancet (gum, spring, thumb)

 A surgical knife with a short, wide, two-edged blade.
 (French: lancette)